 It is a common philosophical habit to ask the question posed in this essay’s title.
 Philosophers believe they are delving into matters of the greatest importance when they discuss the nature of reality, a branch of philosophy that is denoted by the important-sounding term “metaphysics.”
 But in behaving in this silly manner, philosophers are merely demonstrating the common tendency for human beings to confuse, perplex, excite, and agitate themselves for no reason.

 I very much doubt that there exist any other organisms that try to determine the nature of reality.
 Those organisms that perceive, as we do, take the perceptual world in which they live as the real world, since it is the only world they can ever know.
 For humans, the problems only began when they started to speak, for language differentiates and artificially separates the world into distinct groups, classes, and categories.
 Hence, our human perception of reality became increasingly fragmented as language became more and more complex, with ever-greater numbers of categories, as well as distinctions between already-existing categories.
-The fact that these sounds, which denote different things, exist was taken by the ancient Greek philosophers as a sign that these distinctions also exist in the real world.
+The fact that these sounds, which denote different things, exist was taken by some ancient Greek philosophers as a sign that these distinctions also exist in the real world.
 Aristotelian logic also contributed to this fragmentation of the world by assuming that these categories are mutually exclusive.
-In other words, philosophers have made the mistake of assuming that the structure of language, which is an entirely human construction, also reflects the structure of reality.
+In other words, philosophers have made the mistake of assuming that the structure of language, which is an entirely human construction, also reflects the structure of reality in a precise, one-to-one manner.
 And it is precisely this mistaken belief that is the cause of so much of the confusion in Western philosophy, including the false duality between mind and body, or the spiritual and the material.

 Just as the ability to perceive helps organisms to survive, language also served, and continues to serve, this practical function.
 The ability to shout “Snake!” to someone who does not see the snake, but who understands what the word means, can, if it is a venomous snake, save that person’s life, or at least save one from an unpleasant experience.
 To be able to talk about where food or water is located, without actually going there, can help a member of one’s group acquire the ability to find these vital things.
-In other words, at its origins, the function of language was probably entirely practical, when human survival was much more precarious than it is now, and depended on our ability to convey useful information to others, or acquire such information from others.
+In other words, at its origins, the function of language was probably entirely practical, when human survival was much more precarious than it is now, and depended on our ability to convey useful information to others, or acquire such information from them.
 It is only in recent centuries and millennia that language has become more and more complex, abstract, and detached from its original intimate connection to the things of everyday life.
 The way that children and the members of illiterate societies use language is much more concrete, practical, and rooted in their daily existence than the way language is used by people who have learned the art of the printed or written word, which innovations allowed language to become more abstract, impersonal, non-practical, and detached from people’s daily lives.
 Even in literate societies, those persons who read regularly are more likely to speak abstractedly or in a general manner than those who read little or do not read books, whose use of language is usually more personal and concrete.
 Of course, this also depends on the kinds of books one reads.

 If one is able to consider the world we live in without all the artificial distinctions and categories that are entirely due to language usage, a cerebral feat that most people will probably find very hard to perform because of just how thoroughly their worlds have been permeated by the structures, categories, and distinctions of the language they have grown up speaking for as long as they can remember, the question of what is real and what is not real does not arise.
 Now most of you will probably object that this statement is preposterous, for even without language we can be perplexed by certain phenomena in the world, and wonder whether something that we have experienced, such as the vision of a dead or far-away person, actually occurred.
 But the problem with philosophy is that it wants to be able to make definite and categorical general statements about the world we live in.
 In other words, philosophers want to force reality to fit into the artificial and arbitrary human categories – truth, beauty, reality, goodness, being, existence, and so on – which we have devised or found in general usage by the people around us, once they have reached the age at which they are able to reflect on the features of the world they live in.